mindymallory/BlogPosts/2018-02-05-Basic-Time-Series-Analysis-VECM.md

 Above is the output from the Johansen trace test for cointegration.
 There is also a similar test called the eigen test, which I won't cover in this post, but you interpret them the same way.
 They usually give the same conclusion, but not always.

-Focus on the output that has r <= 1 and r <= 0.
+Focus on the output that has $r <= 1$ and $r <= 0$.
 These are the rusults from the actual test.
-The r = 0 line is testing the hypothesis that the rank of the matrix equals zero (think testing if the matrix is '=' zero, i.e., the error correction term doesn't belong).
+The $r = 0$ line is testing the hypothesis that the rank of the matrix equals zero (think testing if the matrix is '=' zero, i.e., the error correction term doesn't belong).
 Notice that the test statistic, 64.96, is quite a bit above the one percent critical value of 24.60.
 Hence we should reject the null hypothesis.

-Next we consider the hypothesis that r <= 1, (which now that we have rejected r = 0, the test is for r = 1 since rank of a matrix is an integer).
+Next we consider the hypothesis that $r <= 1$, (which now that we have rejected $r = 0$, the test is for $r = 1$ since rank of a matrix is an integer).
 In this case, the test statistic is 7.56, which is less than all but the 10% critical values.
 Hence we fail to reject the null hypothesis and conclude the rank = 1.

 This means that there is indeed one cointegrating relationship, and the VECM is appropriate.

-What if we had rejected the r = 1 hypothesis?
+What if we had rejected the $r = 1$ hypothesis?
 Then we would have to conclude the rank = 2.
 This would indicate the series are stationary after all.

 ## Fit the VECM